DFE-Digital/sdd-technical-documentation/how_to_guides/set_up_logit.md

 The values are copied from the Logit LogStash stack configuration page.
 PORT is the port for the protocol where type is `Syslog-SSL`, ENDPOINT is the LogStash endpoint for your application's stack.

-We bind the GitHub secrect to our `tf apply` commands as appropriate ([example](https://github.com/DFE-Digital/academy-transfers-api/blob/f947ed9aea6936cdc02f174fdcdb3af20bc80901/.github/workflows/tf-apply.yml#L78)).
+We bind the GitHub secret to our `tf apply` commands as appropriate ([example](https://github.com/DFE-Digital/academy-transfers-api/blob/f947ed9aea6936cdc02f174fdcdb3af20bc80901/.github/workflows/tf-apply.yml#L78)).

 ### c) Terraform - user provided service